koyopro/accella/packages/accel-record/README.md

 Example of BaseModel:
 UserModel corresponds to `NewUser` and `User` in `BaseModel`.
  */
-class UserModel extends ApplicationRecord {
+export class UserModel extends ApplicationRecord {
-  // Methods defined here can be used by both `NewUser` and `User`. get fullName(): string {
+  // Methods defined here can be used by both `NewUser` and `User`. get fullName(): string | undefined {
     if (!this.firstName || !this.lastName) {
       // For `NewUser`, we need to consider the possibility of `firstName` and `lastName` being `undefined`. return undefined;